djfemz/savannah-tech/README.md

 `DATABASE_PORT`
 `REPO_OWNER`
 `REPO_NAME`
-`AUTH_TOKEN` (GitHub access token) `FETCH_DATE_SINCE`(Format: MM-DD-YYYY)
+`AUTH_TOKEN` (gitHub access token) `FETCH_DATE_SINCE`(Format: MM-DD-YYYY)

 ## Getting Started
-1. To Run the project, navigate to the projects root directory and execute the 'go run main.go' command in the projects root directory
 ## Usage
 To Run the project, navigate to the projects root directory and do the following:
-1. Run 'docker network create fullstack' before executing the application the first time.
+1. Clone the project from the repository [here](https://github.com/djfemz/savannah_Tech)

+2. Before running any commands to build/run the application, make sure that all environment variables in the Environment Variables section [here](#environment-variables) are filled in.

+3. Ensure that docker is up and running on your computer.
+4. execute the following command:
+- _docker network create fullstack_.

-2. Run 'docker-compose up --build' to build the application and execute the tests.
+5. execute the following command to build the application and execute the tests:
+- _docker-compose up --build_.

-3. Run 'docker-compose run api' to start the application.
+6. execute the following command to start the application:
+- _docker-compose run api_.

 ## Testing
 - The test suites for all the components of the application are located in the controllers, repositories and services directories in the api directory.
-To run the tests, navigate to the projects root directory and execute one of the following commands:\
-&nbsp;
-__Go:__
-- go test .\services .\repositories .\controllers\
-&nbsp;
-__Docker:__
-- Running 'docker-compose up --build' command to build the project with docker will execute all unit and integration tests in the project.
+The tests are executed as a part of the build process, so running the command below, will execute the tests and the build will fail if any test fails:
+- _docker-compose up --build_
 ## Technologies Used
 Golang
 ## API Documentation